electric-eloquence/gulp4-run-sequence/README.md

 "single-threaded".
 In recent years, this has become wholly untrue.
 If you are working on production-level parallel JavaScript, firstly, kudos!
-Secondly, we're not sure why you're reading this, but thanks for checking out gulp4-run-sequence!
+Secondly, we're not sure why you're reading this, but thanks for checking out `gulp4-run-sequence`!

-Now consider a procedure found in nearly every gulp implementation: a file read.
+Now consider a procedure found in nearly every `gulp` implementation: a file read.
 It is not a good idea to read files concurrently on a single machine, even if it has many processor cores.
 We should assume the machine has a single disk drive, and that the drive has a single read/write head.
 Even if those aren't the case, we should assume there is only one pathway, open at a given time, on which the data can travel from drive to memory.

 Let's make a culinary analogy: Assume we need 2 liters of warm water evenly mixed from a cold tap and a hot tap.
 However, the taps are 10 meters apart.
 Any